 Gender Is My Agenda Campaign (GIMAC Network) is a powerful and effective advocacy platform for civil society organisations (CSOs).
 As a leading network of CSOs working on gender issues in Africa, GIMAC has a proven track record of successfully advocating for the rights and interests of women and girls at the highest levels.
-Through our Prewe provide Summit Meetings, ۵ platform for CSOs to engage with decision-makers and influence policy outcomes.
+Through our Pre-Summit Meetings, we provide a platform for CSOs to engage with decision-makers and influence policy outcomes.